 By Benjamin R. Eisler, Managing Director, Atlas Financial Partners

-A Total Return Swap (TRS) is a popular tool used by numerous companies to mitigate earnings volatility caused by their Deferred Compensation Plans.
-Due to Atlas’s dominant position in the TRS marketplace, we have great visibility into “Best Practices” for this strategy.
-This report describes an optimized TRS structure that avoids issues which can otherwise arise (i.e. tracking error, a weak tax position, errors in settlement calculations, etc.).
+A Total Return Swap (TRS) is a tool used by numerous companies to mitigate earnings volatility caused by their Deferred Compensation Plans.
+Due to Atlas’s dominant position in the TRS marketplace, we have great visibility into “Best Practices” for administering this strategy.
+This report describes an optimized TRS administrative structure that avoids issues which can otherwise arise (i.e. tracking error, a weak tax position, errors in settlement calculations, etc.).

 Ensuring Protection of Tax Position Upon Potential IRS Audit